March 16, 2024

 “We have a reputation of being No. 1 in the Ivies, and everyone is going to bring their best game and try to take us down,” guard Madison St. Rose told reporters on March 1, after Princeton recovered from a halftime deficit to beat Harvard.
 “And so … we have to kind of have our A-game 24/7, and if we don’t, that’s when we have these close games.”

 There is also the fact that Princeton is allowing opponents to shoot a whopping 37.6% from 3-point range.
 That’s the fourth-highest percentage allowed in the country, despite the Tigers’ otherwise stout defense.
-On Friday, Penn made 5-of-9 3-pointers, compared to Princeton’s 5-of-20.
+On Friday, Penn made five of nine 3-pointers, compared to Princeton’s five of 20.

 Three of those Quaker 3-pointers came in the first half, which Penn won using an aggressive defense that put Princeton on its heels.
 For the game, Penn forced 21 Princeton turnovers and converted them into 25 points, compared to the Tigers’ 11 points off 23 Penn turnovers.